| Main | Stag beetle conservation |

 Photo by Maria Fremlin, August 2008.

-This is an interesting example of a nest in ageing wood.
+This is an interesting example of a nest in ageing wood, and one of their commonest choices.

 Buddleia trunk full of stag beetle larvae.